• Skip to primary navigation

 800 g Celeriac (celery root)

-2 tablespoon Olive oil, 1 teaspoon paprika
+2 tablespoon Olive oil, 1 teaspoon Paprika

 • Arrange the chips in a single layer on a baking tray.
 Cook in the oven for 45-50 minutes.

-• Season with salt and pepper and serve.
+• Season with 1 teaspoon Sea salt and ground black pepper and serve.

-1 teaspoon Sea salt and black pepper
+1 teaspoon Sea salt and ground black pepper

 • Try to make sure that all your chips are even in size, so they cook evenly.